 For my second foray into southern Thailand in as many weeks, I chose to fly into Phuket and make the drive north up the coast to the quiet town of Khao Lak Thailand.

-I’d discovered Khao Lak years ago, on RTW #4, primarily due to the beautiful and extremely reasonably-priced Starwood property located there, Le Meridien Khao Lak.
+I’d discovered Khao Lak years ago, on Round the World #4, primarily due to the beautiful and extremely reasonably-priced Starwood (now Marriott) property located there, Le Meridien Khao Lak.

 I’d stayed at Le Meridien Khao Lak twice on previous trips and always loved it.
 The only real downside is the hour or so drive from Phuket which means it’s best to have a car.

 Not really a downside as far as I’m concerned, considering there is typically nothing relaxing about the crowded beaches of Phuket, certainly not when I was there just a few months ago during Chinese New Year.

 After that trip, I swore then that I’d never stay in Phuket-proper again.
 Though I do still love the Krabi area also.

 So when Angela and I touch down around 8:30pm from Bangkok, we know we have a bit of a drive ahead in the dark.

 But, since I’ve done the drive myself a few times, I remember it being pretty easy.
 I’m not even worried when the Avis rent-a-car counter doesn’t have a map that goes as far north as Khao Lak.